IN DEPTH HEALING STRATEGIES FOR LYME DISEASE

 Siberian Ginseng (Eleutherococcus senticosus)

 Siberian ginseng has been possibly the most studied herb in the world.
-Developed by Soviet researchers, the overwhelming numbers of trials of Siberian ginseng took place in the former Soviet Union on military personnel, athletes, even towns, factory workers, schools, and hospitals, with the aim of improving work output and reducing absences because of illnesses.
+Developed by Soviet researchers, most of the trials of Siberian ginseng took place in the former Soviet Union on military personnel, athletes, even towns, factory workers, schools, and hospitals, with the aim of improving work output and reducing absences because of illnesses.
 In 1947, a Russian scientist, N.V.
-Lazarev, a leading researcher in the Siberian ginseng trials, coined the word “adaptogen.”
+Lazarev, coined the word “adaptogen.”
 He was interested in looking for drugs that helped the body adapt to physical and emotional stress.
 It was found that groups taking this herb demonstrated a balancing effect on the adrenal glands in an idiosyncratic way: if the adrenals were depleted, this herbal preparation increased the adrenal functions, whereas if the adrenals were overstimulated and pumping out adrenal uncontrollably, the herb seemed to slow them down.
 This balancing action came thereafter to be called “adaptogenic”; since then, we have discovered a number of additional adaptogenic herbs, such as hawthorn for cardiac functions, and chaste berry for gynecological functions.

 Siberian ginseng, from the Eleuthero root, is, in essence, not ginseng; ginseng refers properly only to the American and Panax species.
 Eleuthero has been used as a tonic and immune- enhancing herb for thousands of years in China and Russia.
 It has also been used to improve mental functioning and enhance both mental and physical performance, and may be effective in improving certain viral infections and the common cold.